 The price range for a 3-bedroom apartment in Tacoma, WA is between $849 and $7,636.
 Browse all available 3-bedroom apartments in Tacoma, WA.

-Renter's Guide to Tacoma
+Renter's guide to Tacoma , WA

 A vibrant new home awaits in Tacoma, Washington!

 It's a creative community where artists and writers, as well as entrepreneurs and small business owners, flock in search of a charming city away from the sometimes overwhelming urban lifestyle of nearby Seattle.

 At 62 square-miles, Tacoma is a little more than one-third the size of Seattle, which is 30 miles away, and Portland, which is 145 miles away.